techidaily/site-activate-lock/source/_posts/how-to-fix-iphone-15-pro-max-could-not-be-activatedreached-issue-by-drfone-ios.md

 _**Tips:** Are you searching for a powerful Screen Unlock tool?
 No worries as [Dr.Fone](https://tools.techidaily.com/wondershare-dr-fone-unlock-android-screen/) is here to help you.
 Download it and start a seamless unlock experience!_

-## How to Unlock iCloud lock on your Apple iPhone 15 Pro Max and iPad?

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/pejPLJBLmXw?si=WD97jA3doqbMCkCX&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/oeSN3u4fO9M?si=Ua3Hzcil6u6akDgY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## How to Unlock iCloud lock on your Apple iPhone 15 Pro Max and iPad?

 ## Part 1: Is it possible to unlock the iCloud lock on iPhone